Site icon Outdoor Gearzine

 weight

-In actual weight, the ROCLITE G 345 GTX and Speedgoat MID WP are light and are super lighter than 350g.
-The Speedgoat MID WP in particular has a voluminous look, so I am very surprised at how light you feel when you actually hold it in your hands.
-The lightness of the actual wear and walking is different, and the actual weight of the Telex Free Hiker is so light and so light!
-I was surprised.
-The Speed Goat MID WP also allows for very light foot movements.
-It's better to wear a lighter one, but all shoes are under 400g, which is lighter than regular mid-cut trekking shoes, so it doesn't seem like you'll need to be that careful for this time only.
+In terms of actual weight, the ROCLITE G 345 GTX and Speedgoat MID WP are light, weighing less than 350g.
+The Speedgoat MID WP in particular looks bulky, so it's surprising how light it feels when you actually hold it in your hands.
+The feeling of lightness when you actually wear them and walk in them is another story.
+The Terrex Free Hiker, which weighs just under 400g, is incredibly light and I was amazed at how light it is!
+The Speedgoat MID WP also provides a very light and nimble feel.
+Lighter is always better, but all of the shoes are under 400g, which is lighter than regular mid-cut trekking shoes, so it seems like you don't need to be so careful this time around

 grip